stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 including those in human mythology.

-  In its vast libraries were volumes of texts and pictures holding the whole of earth&rsquo;s annals&mdash;histories and descriptions of every species that had ever been or that ever would be, with full records of their arts, their achievements, their languages, and their psychologies.
+  In its vast libraries were volumes of texts and pictures holding the whole of earth's annals--histories and descriptions of every species that had ever been or that ever would be, with full records of their arts, their achievements, their languages, and their psychologies.
 With this aeon-embracing knowledge, the Great Race chose from every era and life-form such thoughts, arts, and processes as might suit its own nature and situation.